Americans throw away 85 percent of the clothes in their closet that they don't want, but almost everything can be reused or repurposed in some way.

 Perhaps the most important impact has to do with stopping the acceleration of climate change.
 The greenhouse effect, as it is sometimes called, is associated with increasing amounts of CO2 released into the atmosphere.
 We normally think of CO2 as coming from our car’s tailpipe or an industrial smokestack.
 However, when solid waste such as textiles are buried in landfills they release greenhouse gases as they decompose, including methane, a particularly destructive substance.
 Similarly, at the other end of the clothing life-cycle spectrum, the production of textile fibers and the manufacture of cloth burns considerable quantities of fuel that releases CO2 into the atmosphere.

-An obvious though sometimes forgotten benefit is that open space has been spared because 100 million fewer pounds of waste have been dumped on it (Planet Aid collects approximately 100 million pounds of clothing every year).
+An obvious though sometimes forgotten benefit is that open space has been spared because 100 million fewer pounds of waste have been dumped on it (Planet Aid collects almost 100 million pounds of clothing every year).

 Next, there has been far less insecticide released into the environment.
 That is because by reusing clothing rather than disposing of it, Planet Aid reduced the need for growing more cotton or other materials needed to produce the fabric for making 90 million pounds of new clothes.
 Given that approximately 0.02 pounds of pesticides are used to produce one pound of new clothes, there was approximately 2 million pounds fewer insecticides that could wash into waterways or otherwise harm the environment.
 These insecticides would have included some of the most hazardous nerve agents on the planet, namely, aldicarb, parathion, and methamidopho, which are used to protect cotton (the most commonly grown source of textile fiber) from being damaged by insects.